Icon vs. Ethereum: Which One Is More Innovative?

 Smart Contracts:

-Ethereum’s primary feature is its support for smart contracts, which are self-executing contracts with predefined conditions.
+Ethereum’s primary feature is its support for smart contracts, self-executing contracts with predefined conditions.
 These contracts automatically execute transactions when certain conditions are met.

 Solidity Programming Language: